Privacy Policy

 • You have objected to our use of your data, but we need to verify whether we have overriding legitimate grounds to use it.

 Request the transfer of your personal data to you or to a third party.
 We will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
-Note that this right only applies to automated information which you initially provided consent for us to use or where we used the information to perform a contract with you.
+This right only applies to automated information you consented to use or that we used to fulfil a contract with you.

-Withdraw consent at any time where we are relying on consent to process your personal data.
-However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
+Withdraw consent at any time we are relying on it to process your personal data.
+However, your decision will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 • Utility Aid Ltd Cookie Policy